Skip to main content

 One of the most notable Gothic monuments in Puglia is Santa Caterina D'Alessandria in the historic centre of Galatina.

-The building was constructed on a pre-existing Byzantine church of Greek rite dating back to the 9th-10th C, traces of which are visible on the external wall of the right nave into which the apse was incorporated.
+The building was constructed on a pre-existing Byzantine church of Greek rite dating back to the 9th-10th centuries, traces of which are visible on the external wall of the right nave into which the apse was incorporated.

 Cloister of Santa Caterina D'Alessandria